Franktang2/matplotlib-challenge/README.md

 **Line and Scatter Plots**

-A line plot was generated to show time point versus tumor volume for mouse s185.
+A line plot was generated to show the time point versus tumor volume for mouse s185.
 The mouse was treated with Capomulin.

-A scatter plot was created to show average mouse weight versus average tumor volume for the Capomulin treatment regimen.
+A scatter plot was created to show average mouse weight versus the average tumor volume for the Capomulin treatment regimen.

 Finally, the correlation coefficient and linear regression model between average mouse weight and average tumor volume for the Capomulin treatment were calculated.
 The linear regression model is plotted on top of the scatter plot.